gforsythe/interview-scheduler/README.md

 The Interview Scheduler allows a user to book and manage a student with a mentor.
 Appointments can be made from 12pm - 5pm for each day of the week.

+I built this application during my time at Lighthouse Labs while I was enrolled in the web development program.

 ## Final Product
 ```sh
 The Basic Layout